hernanmorales-navarrete/3DMicroscopyImageSegmentation/README.md

 ## Instalation

 The dependencies in requirements.txt are needed in order to run the functions in a Jupyter Notebook.
-Install Conda and create a new environment called "tf-gpu" with Python 3.10:
+Install Conda and create a new environment called "img_seg_env" with Python 3.10:

 ```
-conda create -n tf-gpu python=3.10
+conda create -n img_seg_env python=3.10
 ```

 Enter the environment and install the dependencies in requirements.txt:

 ```
-conda activate tf-gpu
+conda activate img_seg_env
 pip install -r requirements.txt
 ```